-The class is taught by Malka Stover-Kemp, an active member at Kehilla and teacher at Kehilla School.
-She holds a certificate in early childhood education, is wildly excited by the ideas and curiosities of young people, and is passionate about empowering families to deepen their relationship with Jewish life.
+This class taught by Malka Stover-Kemp, a longtime Kehilla educator extraordinaire.
+Malka holds a certificate in early childhood education, is wildly excited by the ideas and curiosities of young people, and is passionate about empowering families to deepen their relationship with Jewish life.

 Rabbi Gray Myrseth, School Director or Natalie Boskin, Youth Programs Coordinator

 Email: firstname.lastname@example.org Email: email@example.com